 The objective of minimalist sandals is to offer an experience that closely resembles moving barefoot.
-Thus, the end goal is thinner zero-drop soles (the amount of sole material is the same thickness from the toes to the heel) that maximize proprioception while offering a wide toe box that allows the toes to splay out naturally.
-As runners around the world have liberated their feet of conventional “foot-coffins,” they have developed superior lower body strength with an increased resilience to fatigue and injury.
+Thus, the ideal minimalist sandal has thin, zero-drop soles (soles that are the same thickness from the toes to the heel) that maximize proprioception, while offering a wide toe box that allows the toes to splay out naturally.
+As runners around the world have liberated their feet from conventional “foot-coffins,” they have developed superior lower body strength with an increased resilience to fatigue and injury.

 1. Footbed: The Right Footbed For You